zeitlos/knockknock/README.md

 }
 ```

+## Publishing Updates

+New versions of the binary are published to an OCI compliant registry using ORAS.
+See [publish.sh](example/publish.sh) as a reference.
+Once published the new version will be picked up by knockknock.

 ## How it works

 1. Your application receives an update request (via gRPC, HTTP, or any other mechanism)